jonthejon/VonNeumann_BasicMachine/README.md

 - INPUT == false, then OUTPUT == NO VOLTAGE == false

 INVERTER:
-The Inverter behaves the oposite of the Buffer.
+The Inverter has the oposite behavior of a Buffer.
 If the input voltage of an inverter is true, the output voltage will be false.
 The behavior of an inverter can be described as: